Medstock Non Stick Pads 4X4 100 Review

 Wound care programs are won and lost at restock time.
 The bandage slot gets all the attention, but the pad tier โ the layer that covers everything a strip cannot โ quietly runs dry in facilities that buy it in retail-size boxes.
 MedStock's answer is volume: a 100-pack of 4 x 4 non-stick pads aimed at the buyer whose real problem is not one wound but a quarter's worth of cabinet refills across a building.
 This review positions the 100-pack inside the Bandages & Wound Care collection โ when case quantity wins, and when a smaller or more convenient format is the better spend.

-MedStock lists the 100-pack at $29.50, and the listing's own positioning is exactly the use case above: case-quantity pads for facilities that restock cabinets on a schedule.
+MedStock lists the 100-pack at the listed price, and the listing's own positioning is exactly the use case above: case-quantity pads for facilities that restock cabinets on a schedule.
 We evaluate it as a curation-and-spec analysis โ format and program economics โ not as a medical recommendation.

 Editorial verdict: 4.3/5.
 The volume workhorse of the pad tier.
 A hundred 4 x 4 non-stick pads for under thirty dollars makes this the cheapest way to keep every cabinet's dressing slot full, and the non-stick surface does the one thing that matters at change time โ it lets go.
 It needs tape to stay on, it is more pad than a single household kit will use before shelf rotation, and single-kit buyers should size down.
 As a facility restock line item, it is exactly what the slot calls for.